sujay2002/door_lock_pi/README.md

 4. REST API endpoint uses Basic HTTP Authentication Mechanism with a Valid Username and Password

-Steps to Install the Application:
-Dependency : flask,flask_httpauth and pirc522
+Steps to Install the Application: a.Dependency : flask,flask_httpauth and pirc522
-Clone the code from git and copy all the files in your raspberry pi under /home/pi Give Executable Access to locker.py copy the file lock under /etc/init.d and go the folder /etc/init.d Execute the command "update-rc.d lock defaults"
+b.Clone the code from git and copy all the files in your raspberry pi under /home/pi c.Give Executable Access to locker.py d.copy the file lock under /etc/init.d and go the folder /etc/init.d e.Execute the command "update-rc.d lock defaults"

 Start the program under /home/pi as python locker.py Scan the RFID key fobs and Edit the key data in card_data.json